Best No-Code CRM for 2026: The Simpler Alternative to Overbuilt CRMs

 Can no-code CRMs replace traditional CRM systems?

 For most startups, freelancers, and small-to-mid-sized businesses, yes—no-code CRMs can fully replace traditional systems.
+Traditional platforms like Salesforce are still useful for:

 • Large enterprises